 Signwaves is committed to making its website as accessible as possible to all users and does not wish to discriminate against anyone with a disability.
-Access to the website service in accordance with the Disability Discrimination Act 1995.
+Access to the website service is in accordance with the Equality Act 2010.

 To achieve this, our website has been developed in accordance with the Web Content Accessibility Guidelines.
 These guidelines have been published by the World Wide Web Consortium to promote accessibility.

 The techniques we have used to improve accessibility are as follows: